nicopap/bevy-kdl-ui/bevy_kdl_scene/README.md

 It is possible to create definition `kdl` files and export their templates to re-use them in other files.
 Just name your final node `export` and provide as argument the name of the templates you wish to export.
-To use a template defined in another file, just prefix it with the name of the file it was declared in. `template-kdl` does not support namespacing.
+To use a template defined in another file, import them with a `import` node.

 In `assets/base.kdl`:
 ```kdl